All lighthouses pictured below are either on the Island

 Miller Field, New Dorp Beach

-Staten Island Light-then and now
+Staten Island Light

 Prince's Bay Light